mhered/my-1st-project/README.md

 # my-1st-project

-My first AI project in python.
-Also, final project for the Building AI course
+Final project for the Building AI course.
+Also my first time using AI, python, GitHub and Raspberry Pi.
+What could go wrong?

 ## Summary